By Jeffrey MacCormack & Nancy L. Hutchinson

 - features of instructional delivery;

 - study and word practice procedures (Wanzek et al., 2006).

-The spelling-by-analogy strategy categorizes words by their sound-families.
+Spelling-by-analogy: The spelling-by-analogy strategy categorizes words by their sound-families.
 For example, a student can apply their knowledge of the spelling of ‘game’ to spell related words like ‘flame’ and ‘shame’.
-Click here to learn more about Self-Regulation Strategy Development.

 Computer-assisted instruction has been effective at teaching spelling to students with LDs when the software incorporates the time-delay technique (Fulk & Stormont-Spurgin, 1995).
 The time-delay technique involves a brief delay between the student’s attempt and the subsequent corrective guidance.
 Usually, as the student becomes more skilled, the waiting time is increased (progressive time delay).
 For some students, it is better if the time delay is constant.
 Computer-assisted instruction is well suited for this type of strategy because current computers can recognize spoken language, provide dynamic feedback, and speak words to the student.

 Multisensory training refers to the use of tools, objects, or devices that increase sensory input of the learning experience.
 Multisensory training might involve keying the letters into a computerized toy.
 The Speak and Spell learning toy was an extremely popular multi-sensory device in the 1980s.
 Modern devices such as iPads run similar spelling apps (e.g. Speaking Spell).
 Multisensory devices use strategies, such as write-and-say, for rote practice and dynamic feedback.
 Computerized spelling toys are ways to practice the write-and-say technique because using the toy can be motivating for students.
 The write-and-say technique has been used effectively for math skills as well (e.g., learning multiplication tables).